PhantomCybernetics/phntm_bridge_docs/ui-widgets/world-model-3d.rst

 The URDF model can be meshed with additional data via overlays, several are implemented out-of-the-box and you can also create your own.

-This widgets allow to switch beween orthographic and perpective camera.
+This widget allows to switch beween orthographic and perpective camera.
 Skybox, light and ground plane can be also ajusted.

+`SpaceMouse by 3Dconnexion <https://3dconnexion.com/ca/spacemouse/>`_ can be used to control the camera.
+On Windows or Mac, use the `propriatery driver <https://3dconnexion.com/drivers/>`_ , on Linux we recommend the open-source alternative consisting of `spacenavd <https://github.com/FreeSpacenav/spacenavd>`_ and `spacenav-ws <https://github.com/mirek-burkon/spacenav-ws>`_ (X11 support is not required).

 .. rst-class:: overlay-section